 This past week North Madison Junior Firefighter Clay Jerzyk, attended Advanced Skills and Concepts, a 6 day training program held at the Connecticut Fire Academy.
 Students were exposed to a series of advanced skills and concepts designed to expand and sharpen their skill and knowledge base and leadership abilities.
 Some of the topics covered included: Vehicle Extrication, High-Angle Rescue, Standpipe Operations, Introduction to Self-Contained Breathing Apparatus, and Teaching Methodology/Leadership skills.
 Congratulations to Clay on his successful completion of this course!

-by LT Gabe Balsamo in Company Events
+by DC Gabe Balsamo in Company Events

 North Madison Fire recently headed to Thomaston, CT for their Annual Fire Carnival and Parade.
 North Madison competed against numerous other fire departments from around the state.
 Currently, we are awaiting the results from the Connecticut Parade Marshals Association.
 This year 10-85 and 10-95 headed north to compete for “best appearing” in their respective categories.
 Check out some of the photos from the evening!